Will Reishi Mushrooms Help Your Pet?

 Reishi is also known by its botanical name Ganoderma lucidum or the Chinese name Ling zhi.

-Reishi has proven health benefits in addition to immune support, including liver and kidney boosting, antioxidant, anti-inflammatory, allergy relieving, blood pressure regulating and blood sugar controlling properties.
+In addition to immune support, Reishi has other proven health benefits including liver and kidney boosting, antioxidant, anti-inflammatory, allergy relieving, blood pressure regulating and blood sugar controlling properties.

-Reishi mushrooms produce high levels of a specific class of triterpene known as the ganoderic acids.
+Reishi produces high levels of a specific class of triterpene known as the ganoderic acids.

 Ganoderic acids also slow metastasis of cancer, increasing life expectancy.